Sylph (pilot boat)

 The Sylph was a 19th-century pilot boat first built in 1834, by Whitmore & Holbrook for John Perkins Cushing as a Boston yacht and pilot-boat for merchant and ship owner Robert Bennet Forbes.
 She won the first recorded American yacht race in 1835.
 She was a pilot boat in the Boston Harbor in 1836 and 1837 and sold to the New York and Sandy Hook Pilots in October 1837.
 She was lost in winter of 1857 with all hands during a blizzard off Barnegat, New Jersey.
 The second Sylph was built in 1865 from a half-model by Dennison J. Lawlor.
-The third Sylph was built in 1878 at North Weymouth, Massachusetts for Boston Pilots.
+The third Sylph was built in 1878 at Nathaniel Porter Keen Shipyard on the Fore River in North Weymouth, Massachusetts for Boston Pilots.
 She was sold out of service in 1901, after 23 years of Boston pilot service.

 Construction and service

 First Sylph (1834-1857)

 The pilot-boat Sylph owned by China merchant and ship owner Captain Robert Bennet Forbes.
 She was built in Boston in 1834 by Whitmore & Holbrook shipyard for John Perkins Cushing.
 Forbes supervised her construction of the schooner.

 According to Samuel Eliot Morison, the Sylph won the first recorded American yacht race on August 3, 1835.
 The race was held at Martha's Vineyard and sponsored by the Southern Massachusetts Yacht Racing Association, between the ninety-two foot yacht Wave, owned by John Cox Stevens and the sixty-foot yacht Sylph.
 The race started off Vineyard Sound, then around Block Island and finished off Naushon Island.
 William Carlton Fowler took charge of the pilot-boat Sylph, and skippered the Sylph at the 1835 yacht race.

 The Sylph was a pilot boat in the Boston Harbor between 1836 and 1837 and then sold to the New Jersey Sandy Hook Pilots in October, 1837.

-The New Jersey Sylph, No. 1, was lost on March 2, 1857 with all hands during a blizzard off Barnegat, New Jersey.
+The New Jersey Sylph, No. 1, was lost on March 2, 1857, with all hands during a blizzard off Barnegat, New Jersey.
 Pilots Daniel Lane, John H. Lane, a brother, William Glyun, and William Champlain were lost.
 Two of her pilots, Charles E. Warren and Isaish Harlan boarded ships before the storm.